FatimaEzzedinee/ML-bachelor-course-assignments-sp24/Assignment 2/README.md

 1. The provided code snippet sets param.requires_grad = False for the pre-trained VGG19 model's parameters.
 Can you explain the purpose of this step in the context of transfer learning and fine-tuning?
 Will the weights of the pre-trained VGG19 model be updated during transfer learning training?

 2. We want to transfer learning with a pre-trained VGG19 model for our specific classification task.
 The code has sections for __init__ and forward functions, but needs to be completed to incorporate two different "cuts" from the VGG19 architecture.
-After each cut, additional linear layers are needed for classification (similar to Block 6 of VGG19). mplement the __init__ and forward functions to accommodate these two cuts:
+After each cut, additional linear layers are needed for classification (similar to Block 6 of VGG19). implement the __init__ and forward functions to accommodate these two cuts:
 - Cut 1: This cut should take the pre-trained layers up to and including the 11th convolution layer (Block 4).
 - Cut 2: This cut should use all the convolutional layers from the pre-trained VGG19 model (up to Block 5).
 Note after each cut take the activation function and the pooling layer associated with the convolution layer on the cut
 ![Alt text](cuts.png)

 3. In both cases, after the cut, add a sequence of layers (of your choice) with appropriate activation functions, leading to a final output layer.
-Train the two models (one with Cut 1 and another with Cut 2) on the dataset.
-Once training is complete, compare their performance statistically.
+For both models, train the added layers (one with Cut 1 and another with Cut 2) on the dataset.
+Once training is complete, statistically compare their performance.

 4. Based on the performance comparison, discuss any observed differences between the two models.
 What could be the potential reasons behind these results?